 - Produce and defend a dissertation prospectus which details anticipated research after coursework is completed, including preliminary quantitative works.

 - Carry out a substantive original research project, and produce a dissertation describing this research which is approved by the student’s advisory committee and successfully defended in a public oral examination.

-Be prepared for a rigorous program that emphasizes highly distributed analyses of large datasets.
-You will take courses in both the underlying mathematical foundations and computational techniques to define, implement, and validate models across a range of disciplines.
+Be prepared for a rigorous program that emphasizes the analysis of large datasets, frequently in applied domains using machine learning techniques.
+You will take courses in both the underlying mathematical foundations and computational techniques used to define, implement, and validate models across a range of disciplines.